michael-s-downs/thethingineed/readme.md

       * <b>max_tokens</b>(optional): Maximum number of tokens to generate in the response.
 (1000 by default)
       * <b>num_retries</b> (optional): Maximum number of retries to do when a call fails for model purposes (if pool, the model is changed between other from the pool).
 10 by default
       * <b>force_continue</b> (optional): If an error is raised by the LLM component in a particular page, force the document to index the rest of the pages received.
 If not, the 'llm-ocr' process is stopped and an error is raised.
+* <b>documents_metadata (<i>Warning!</i>):</b> (required): Content of the documents.
+The expected format is a JSON with each document name as key and another JSON as value with the key 'content_binary' and the document serialized in base64 as value.
+This value can be plain text or file binary but the extension must be consistent. <b>Only one document can be indexed per call</b>.
 * <b>response_url</b> (required): Accessible endpoint to receive asynchronous response as callback when indexing process finishes.
 The service will send a POST message with these parameters:
   - <b>status</b>: Indicates if the final status of the indexing process, the value can be “Finished” or “Error”.
   - <b>error</b>: Description of the error; this parameter is only sent when an error occurs.